 - Neuromuscular training and postural deficits related to injury prevention

 - Developing a dance minor in the Department of Theatre and Dance by promoting student-faculty choreography and performance off-campus

-- Department of Health Science
+- Department of Exercise Science and Sport Studies

 - B.S.
 Sport Management-Online Wellness and Fitness